nacopapa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 10-mirror_permission script sets the mode of the file hello the same as olleh’s mode.

-The 0x01-shell_permissions script dds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+The 11-directories_permissions script dds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+The 12-directory_permissions  script creates a directory called my_dir with permissions 751 in the working directory.

+The 13-change_group script changes the group owner to school for the file hello

+The 100-change_owner_and_group script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.y.